bneedhamia/WellDepthTemperature/README.md

 ## Files
 * BillOfMaterials.ods = the parts list.
+* BreadboardCase.FCStd = the FreeCAD design file for the ESP2866 circuit case.
+I will add the corresponding .stl file once I'm happy with the case design.
 * createtables.sql = an SQL file to import into MySQL to create the well depth database table.
 * diagram.odp = project diagrams.
 * Diary.odt = my journal/diary of the project, with design details.
 * LICENSE = the project GPL2 license file.
 * Project.jpg = a photo of the project so far.
 * README.md = this file.
+* ThreeJackCase.FCStd = the FreeCAD design file for the case for 3 RJ45 jacks.
+I will add the corresponding .stl file once I'm happy with the case design.
 * webInstallation.odt = instructions on how to install the Sketch and web service.
 * WellDepth.ino = the ESP8266 Arduino Sketch.
 * welldepthconfig.php = site-specific PHP .ini-format configuration data, such as the sql database name.